 That is simply not the case.
 Teaching professionals in both multi-age and straight grade classrooms differentiate the curriculum to ensure that the prescribed learning outcomes are taught for each grade level.
 Learning outcomes are scaffolded grade to grade repeating and building on learned skills from the previous year.
 Additionally, as a child progresses, teachers differentiate curriculum to ensure that learning is achievable, yet challenging for each child.
 Teachers are available to meet with any parents to discuss their child's educational program and provide suggestions and ways of supporting their child's learning at home.
 In addition to their own professional skills, classroom teachers also have a plethora of resource professionals at their finger-tips.
 Teachers have access to nonenrolling school based teaching professionals including Learning Support and Integration Support teachers who can assist the classroom teacher to ensure programs are developed to address individual and group learning needs.
+All school based professionals have access to School District Curriculum Resource Professionals that offer additional support to ensure that each child's educational needs are met, regardless of the classroom configuration.

-All school based professionals have access to School provided with the opportunity to participate in a collaborative discussion with administration prior to teacher's meeting to configure classrooms.
+Much like a doctor that looks out for your child's well-being and healthcare needs, teaching professionals are entrusted to make decisions that are in the best interest of your child.
+This process begins each June when we conduct our class configuration meetings.
+All parents are provided with the opportunity to participate in a collaborative discussion with administration prior to teacher's meeting to configure classrooms.
 This process is outlined in a document (Lakewood Student Placement Policy) that invites parents to provide input with regards to their child's classroom placement in the upcoming year.
 Although it does not guarantee that the parents requests will be met, it does ensure that their suggestions will be shared with teachers prior to the configuration process.
 The final decision on placement is ultimately at the discretion of the teaching professionals, based on their input in consultation with the principal.
 We make collaborative decisions regarding class placement that are in the best interest of your child, and support positive group dynamics in each classroom.
 Placing children with their friends unless for educationally sound reasons is not considered.
 Friendships are maintained regardless of class placement through recess times, classroom buddy activities, and other school community activities.